Home

 How loud is too loud?

 Steady exposure to noise that reaches 85 dB can produce hearing loss.
 A one-time exposure to very loud noises like a gunshot at 140 dB can also cause hearing loss.
-Listening to a discman or mp3 player at a standard volume level of 5 for 15 minutes a day is enough to cause permanent damage.
+Listening to music with earphones on an iPhone at a standard volume level of 5 for 15 minutes a day is enough to cause permanent damage.
+The volume at most movie theaters and the level of amplification used by many contemporary praise worship teams at church are at damage-inducing levels.

 Since it's not practical to walk around with a meter that allows you to measure dB, a good rule of thumb is that if you have to raise your voice in order to be heard by a person who is a couple of feet away, the noise level is considered hazardous.

-If you are exposed to potentially harmful noises at work or home, I recommend that you strongly consider using expandable or pre-molded earplugs.
+If you are regularly around harmful noises at work or home, I recommend that you strongly consider using expandable or pre-molded earplugs.
 You can find them at almost any pharmacy.
+Here is a brand that I like at Amazon:

-If you have children who like to listen to music on their mp3 players or in their cars, please share this article with them so that they're aware of how their choices today may affect them in the future.
+If you have children and other family members who like to listen to music on their phones or in their cars, please share this information with them so that they're aware of how their choices today may affect them in the future.

-For more information about noise-induced hearing loss and what you can do to prevent it, please visit the website for the National Institute for Occupational Safety and Health.
+For more information on noise-induced hearing loss and what you can do to prevent it, please visit the website for the National Institute for Occupational Safety and Health.

 More Natural Health Resources